opensearch-project/documentation-website/_field-types/supported-field-types/knn-vector.md

 ## Compression levels

-The `compression_level` mapping parameter selects a quantization encoder that reduces memory consumption of the vectors by the given factor.
-The following tables lists the available `compression_level` values.
+The `compression_level` mapping parameter selects a quantization encoder that reduces vector memory consumption by the given factor.
+The following table lists the available `compression_level` values.

 | Compression level | Supported engines              |
 |:------------------|:-------------------------------|